romland/xorzee/README.md

 		- In java, but seems pretty clear: https://github.com/Andymann/tcpSyphonServer_Java/blob/26b8c21916067d1ac3cd8ead16ce307a5e701360/_externalJar/avahi/avahi4j/src/avahi4j/examples/TestServicePublish.java
 	- For 'stream only when activity', use motion-stream for that ... or possibly bonjour?
-- Option to not stream video (and only stream when there is activity) -- can still stream motion
 - Auth: Protect websockets? / also: to be able to change server settings
 - Be able to say how much disk-space can bse used for recordings (delete oldest)
 	- Delete oldest videos if running out of disk-space